Thank you for contacting

 A financial advisor who works with self-employed clients noted that mileage documentation remains one of the weakest areas of concern.
 "When logs don't match how the business actually operates, that's when IRS letters tend to follow," the advisor said.

-For business owners preparing returns for tax year 2024, careful planning can reduce risk.
+For business owners, careful planning can reduce risk regardless of the tax year.
 Those leasing vehicles should review leasing contracts for inclusion requirements, mileage restrictions, and potential excess mileage penalties.
-Buyers should consider how down payments, car loan interest deductions, resale value, and long-term cost advantage affect overall tax outcomes.
+Buyers should consider how down payments, Section 179 treatment, resale value, and long-term cost advantage affect overall tax outcomes.

 Maintaining digital mileage logs, keeping receipts for sales tax and vehicle registration fees, and reviewing deduction methods annually can help reduce exposure.
 Conservative reporting supported by thorough documentation remains the most effective defense against IRS scrutiny.